-At Polyprint we are very proud of our environmental record and in particular our unique stance on the recycling of all suitable polythene products.
+At Polyprint we are very proud of our environmental record and in particular our unique stance on the recycling of all suitable polythene products such as mailing films, polythene bags, food packaging and more.
 As far as we know, we are the only polythene producer that accepts waste polythene for recycling from the general public – or other organisations – no matter what the quantity, big or small.
 We are proud to be one of the few polythene recycling companies in the UK.

 You can post your materials for recycling to us, or we have a 24 hour drop-off point at our factory in Norfolk, that we run in conjunction with Broadland District Council, where you can bring materials in person.